JohnGrime/Topography/README.md

 Done.
 ```

-Here, we apply a scaling of `0.000025` to the elevations in order to avoid the `z` dimension dominating the data utterly; as vertex coordinates in the plane of the model are written as latitude and longitude values (in degrees), we must be careful to ensure that the `z` axis data (in metres) is not wildly larger than the other axes.
+Here, we apply a scaling of `0.000025` to the elevations in order to avoid the `z` dimension dominating the model; as vertex coordinates along the ground plane are written as latitude and longitude values (in degrees), care is required to prevent the `z` axis data (elevation, in metres) being wildly larger than the other axes.